Kennedy, Queensland: Education

 Kennedy State School is a government primary (Prep-6) school for boys and girls at 161 Kennedy Creek Road (18.2092°S 145.9421°E).
 In 2017, the school had an enrolment of 21 students with 4 teachers (3 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Kennedy.
+The nearest government secondary school is Tully State High School in Tully to the north.